 Our teaching team is flexible and extremely caring.
 They are able to know each student in the learning community.
 This allows for customization of learning plans and lesson delivery, as well as support for individual projects, either school originated or student chosen.
 We enjoy getting to know students and guiding them on their learning path.

-Kate earned her MA at NYU, her thesis focusing on teaching techniques that promote complex thinking skills.
-Understanding interconnections, complex webs of association, and thinking in systems are essential skills in a changing world.
-Her research showed that collaborative real-life work, allowing for trial & error and discovery, contributes to students’ development of complex thinking skills.
+Kate earned her MA in Environmental Conservation Education at NYU.
+Her thesis focused on teaching techniques that promote understanding interconnections, complex webs of association, and thinking in systems.
+She strongly believes these are essential skills in a changing world.
 She did research for the Cary Institute of Ecosystem Studies creating and testing curriculum focused on climate change using animated simulations.
 She is an experienced homeschooler, having supervised several students (her own and tutored students) through the process of applying for and being accepted at colleges of their choice.
 Kate believes strongly in the power of play, in the process of discovery, and in students’ strong participation in defining their own learning plan and goals.

 Ed teaches history, civics, geography, social studies and math.
 He shares his enthusiasm for the stories that make up history, helping students see that “the past isn’t dead, it isn’t even past”, and how history impacts upon their lives today.